foundrybot-ca/foundrybot/README.md

 ## Requirements

-1 "build" computer, where the script is executed FROM 1 "TARGET" server, hardware or hypervisor, appliance or cloud
+- a "build" computer, where the script is executed FROM (hw/vm/wsl)
+- and a "TARGET" server, hardware/hypervisor/cloud or image output only

 ## How to?